bediger4000/flattendict/README.md

 I'll agree that it's "easy" to sketch out a solution, but one that may or may not handle corner cases correctly, and one that doesn't do the output correctly.

+Job candidates might note that the assumption that non-flattened-dictionary keys do not contain dots eliminates some work: it's certainly possible to do "byte-stuffing" or other encoding of '.' characters so that non-flattened keys could contain dots.
+This requires some experience or a good memory to know, so it's just worth a comment.